sciurius/perl-Joplin-API/README.md

     $prj = $root->find_folders("Project")->[0];

 All `find_...` methods take an optional argument which is a string or a pattern.
 If a string, it performs a case insensitive search on the names of the folders.
 A pattern can be used for more complex matches.
 If the argument is omitted, all results are returned.

+With a second, non-false argument, the search includes subfolders.

 #### Finding notes